 In Asia during the 2000s, both Hong Kong and Singapore experienced the mis-selling of "mini-bonds" which involved very complex credit link note structures.
-In Europe there has recently been a spate of problems with widespread use of foreign currency loans in some countries where homebuyers have taken out loans in foreign currencies of economies with significantly lower interest rates.
-The borrowers are therefore exposed to risk of currency devaluation and ultimately large increases in the cost of their borrowing.
+In Europe there has recently been a spate of problems with widespread use of foreign currency loans in some countries.
+Homebuyers been offered and have taken out loans in foreign currencies of economies with significantly lower interest rates, without understanding the substantial risks from currency devaluation to the ultimate cost of their borrowing.

 It is worth noting that Australia had a similar foreign currency loan scandal several decades ago.
 In fact, that case was arguably even worse because it involved dealers at the originating banks having the authority to switch the borrower between different currencies, thus incurring bid- ask spreads and transactions costs as well.
-Most recently, widespread problems with "misbehaviour" by Australian financial institutions in their dealings with retail customers have been publicised via the Hayne Royal Commission.

-Table 1: Some major miss-selling scandals internationally
+Table 1: Some recent major miss-selling scandals

-When/where Name Features 1980s-90s Personal Pensions Introduction of personal pension schemes led to large (UK) Miss-selling commission based casual salesforce encouraging individuals (often family/friends) to shift from defined benefit company pension schemes to personal defined benefit schemes 1980s-90s Endowment Property mortgages involving either interest only or final (UK) Mortgages balloon payments of principal and interest attached to savings plans invested in stock market.
+When/where Name Features 1980s-90s Personal Introduction of personal pension schemes led to large (UK) Pensions commission based casual salesforce encouraging individuals Miss-selling (often family/friends) to shift from defined benefit company pension schemes to personal defined benefit schemes 1980s-90s Endowment Property mortgages involving either interest only or final (UK) Mortgages balloon payments of principal and interest attached to savings plans invested in stock market.
 Sold on "promise" that invested amount would grow sufficiently to at least meet required final mortgage payment.
-1990s - Payment Protection Sold in conjunction with new mortgages, loans, credit 2000s (UK) Insurance cards, offering protection to meet loan obligations if loss of income due to unemployment, illness etc. Highly profitable for providers - claims payouts / premiums around 15 per cent.
+1990s - Payment Sold in conjunction with new mortgages, loans, credit cards, 2000s (UK) Protection offering protection to meet loan obligations if loss of income Insurance due to unemployment, illness etc. Highly profitable for providers - claims payouts / premiums around 15 per cent.
 Inappropriate for many borrowers, marketed as "essential".
-FSA actions from 2006, GBP 20 billion estimated compensation bill at February 2014.
-1990s-2000s Subprime Mortgages Mortgages sold to borrowers without adequate (USA) repayment prospects or initial equity position, with some originators misstating borrower financial position.
+FSA actions from 2006, GBP 20 billion estimated 1000- 2000- Culturations compensation bill at February 2014.
+1990s-2000s Subprime Mortgages sold to borrowers without adequate repayment (USA) Mortgages prospects or initial equity position, with some originators misstating borrower financial position.
 "Teaser" initial interest rates with subsequent major upward adjustment, and premised on assumption that increased property prices would enable refinancing of mortgage on new terms.
-1990s-2000s Madoff Ponzi Scheme Fraudulent managed investment scheme where high (USA) stable returns reported.
-New investor contributions were used to make distributions to or credit returns to 2000 - (111/10 Nat attended accounts of existing investors.
-2000s (HK & Minibonds Complex credit- linked note structure issued by a special Singapore) • • 2000s Foreign Currency Loans Torcigit currency Loans • (20.0pc) • moreases in the diamate cost of the borrowing.
-2000s (Europe) Foreign Currency Loans purpose vehicle related to Lehmans and sold by band over 40,000 investors.
-Projected returns were high, is would diminish if there were default events of a smanumber of high quality companies/sovereigns, throu credit default swap agreement.
-However, investor capital was invested in risky CDOs (rather than risk fr securities) such that much value was lost when Lehm collapsed - although subsequent recoveries of princing amount have been quite high.
-Home-buyers offered loans in foreign currencies whe interest rates are significantly lower and being expost to the risk of home currency devaluation and substantincreases in the ultimate cost of the borrowing.
+1990s-2000s Madoff Ponzi Fraudulent managed investment scheme where high stable (USA) Scheme returns reported.
+New investor contributions were used to (33.1) make distributions to or credit returns to accounts of existing investors.
+2000s (HK & Minibonds Complex credit- linked note structure issued by a special Singapore) purpose vehicle related to Lehmans and sold by banks to over 40,000 investors.
+Projected returns were high, but would diminish if there were default events of a small number of high quality companies/sovereigns, through a credit default swap agreement.
+However, investor capital was invested in risky CDOs (rather than risk free securities) such that much value was lost when Lehmans collapsed - although subsequent recoveries of principal amount have 2000 been quite high.
+2000s Foreign Home-buyers offered loans in foreign currencies where (Europe) Currency interest rates are significantly lower and being exposed to Loans the risk of home currency devaluation and substantial increases in the ultimate cost of the borrowing.

 These are extreme cases.
-(See also Reurink, JES, 2018).
 But there are many examples, brought to prominence by the financial crisis, of unsuitable products, miss-pricing, conflicted advice, financial firm failures and investor losses.
 In Australia, for example, the financial crisis exposed a variety of problems.
 They included: